 How do they sound?

-It’s worth noting that these will sound best with the active noise-cancelling turned on.
+It’s worth noting that these will sound best with the active noise-canceling turned on.
 Regarding soundstage these cans are impressive, though the Sennheiser HD 598 CS are still king of the hill for closed-back, circumaural cans in this price range.
 In Julep by the Punch Brothers, the muted strumming of the mandolin can distinctly be parsed from the violin, which is perceived to be behind and to the left of the mandolin.

 Clarity won’t blow audiophiles away but each note is relayed clearly enough for those with limited audio experience.
 Had the hiss not been present, I think the audio output would be much cleaner.
 Even then, though, the Beyerdynamic DT 240 Pro reproduce a much clearer sound.
 Not to mention that during moments of silence or string solos, however, a “dead air” hiss is transmitted.